thomascupchurch/Aja_au_Grimace/README.md

 ```

 If images do not appear in the packaged build, confirm they are collected—adjust the spec's datas list accordingly.

+## Collaboration Setup (OneDrive / Microsoft 365)

+You can place the SQLite database in a shared OneDrive folder so multiple teammates can view the same data.
+Recommended workflow:

+1. Place `project_data.db` in a OneDrive-backed folder that all collaborators can access.
+2. In the desktop app, use Tools → Switch Data File… to point at that DB.
+This writes `db_path.txt` so the path persists across launches.
+You can also set `PROJECT_DB_PATH` as an environment variable to override the path.
+3. Viewers should enable Tools → Read-Only Mode.
+Editors can leave it off and the app will acquire a write lock only during saves.
+4. Use Tools → Reload Data to pick up changes that synced from other machines while your app is open.
+5. Use Tools → Backup Database… to create timestamped copies of the `.db` (and any `-wal`/`-shm`) in the same folder before risky edits.

+Notes:
+- The app configures SQLite for collaboration: WAL journal mode, a sane busy timeout, and explicit BEGIN IMMEDIATE transactions for writes.
+- Holidays are stored as `holidays.json` next to the active DB so everyone sees the same shading.
+- Avoid simultaneous heavy edits from multiple writers; SQLite handles short overlaps, but it is not a multi-master database.

 ## Shortcuts & Navigation